 - conferences and stakeholder engagement and for website development

 - Reading Australia Fellowship for Teachers of English and Literacy

 It has been developed in partnership with the Australian Association for the Teaching of English, the Primary English Teaching Association Australia, the Australian Literacy Educators Association and the Association for the Study of Australian Literature.

 Reading Australia began as a list of 200 books chosen by a panel from the Australian Society of Authors to celebrate the work of leading Australian writers and illustrators.
 There are now a further 150 titles, covering all genres and periods of Australia’s literary history.

-There are now 155 resources total aimed at Foundation to Senior Secondary.
+There are now 178 resources total aimed at Foundation to Senior Secondary.
 The educational resources are designed to help teachers navigate Australian texts within the framework of the Australian Curriculum.
 The secondary-level titles are also accompanied by essays written by eminent authors, academics and critics.
 The website also has video interviews with authors, including 10 created in partnership with ABC Splash, and podcasts from The Garret to a number of resources.

 20 titles have had AustLit trails created for them.
 These trails are curated collections of information covering the title’s context, themes, and more, as well as links to academic research and publications.

 - 3% increase in subscriber numbers from 13,712 to 16,500.